KennyPeanuts/litter_priming_nutrients/analysis/toughness_analysis.md

     glucose <- rep(c(rep("N", 8), rep("Y", 8)), 2)

     mean.tough <- data.frame(location, treat, nutrients, glucose, mean.tot.mass2, mean.tot.mass14)

+#### Combine the sampling dates into a single variable

+In order to more logically arrange the data for plotting (I should have done this for the analysis but I I dont want to rewrite all the code :|) I am combining the response variable on the two sampling dates into a single variable and then creating a new data.frame with a sampling date variable

+##### Create separate data frames to be merged

+First I am creating a single response variable that combines the 2 and 14 week data

+    mean.tot.mass <- c(mean.tough$mean.tot.mass2, mean.tough$mean.tot.mass14)

+Next, I replicating the other variables so that they are the same length

+    location <- c(mean.tough$location, mean.tough$location)
+    treat <- c(mean.tough$treat, mean.tough$treat)
+    nutrients <- c(mean.tough$nutrients, mean.tough$nutrients)
+    glucose <- c(mean.tough$glucose, mean.tough$glucose)
+    week <- c(rep("Two Weeks", 32), rep("Fourteen Weeks", 32))

+Next, I create a new data.frame with the new variables:w

+    mean.tough.comb <- data.frame(week, location, treat, glucose, nutrients, mean.tot.mass)

+Finally, I reorder the `week` factor so that the weeks are in chroological order

+    mean.tough.comb$week <- factor(mean.tough.comb$week, levels = c("Two Weeks", "Fourteen Weeks"))

 #### Summary Statistics for Toughness based on Mass
 ##### Two weeks